rdahltorp/HTML-and-CSS-Portfolio/README.md

 ## Description

-This repo contains the code used to develop my basic portfolio site.
+This repo contains the code used to develop my basic portfolio site utilizing HTML and CSS.
+The overall goal of this site is to provide a location to give potential employers and partners a place to get more information on me, view my past works, and provide some ways to get in contact with me.
-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+As I developed this site I gained more knowledge around:
+- Flexbox and to manipulate the flex items to easily center on and navigate the page.
+- How media queries can be used to develop a responsive site.

 ## Installation